elastisys/terms/terms-of-service.md

 We do not retain personal data in Yopass.
 We advise customers to access Yopass from their corporate network, so their IP addresses do not constitute personal data.

-# Appendix 5 Self-managed Service Specification [Self-managed Services only]
+# Appendix 5 Enterprise Service Specification [Enterprise Services only]

-This Appendix applies only to Self-managed Services.
+This Appendix applies only to Enterprise Services.

 ## A5.1 Service specification